CrossRef/event-data-user-guide/event-data-manual.md

 We would love to help you develop your Push Source.

  1. Contact us at eventdata@crossref.org to discuss your source.
 We will need to create a Data Source in Event Data and update our documentation.
- 1. Decide what kind of Relation Types best descirbes your data.
-See the [Relations](#relations) section for a list of Relation types.
+ 1. Decide what kind of Relation Types best describes your data.
+See the [Relations](#relations) section for a list of Relation Types.
  1. Decide if you want to include a Total.
-For individial events, like tweets, you don't need to.
+For individual events, like tweets, you don't need to.
 When there's a total number of events in a relation, e.g. Facebook where we record the total number of likes for a given DOI, a total can be supplied.

 ### Tokens